jamesdanielv/thermalcam/README.md

 in this iteration:

 1) autorange temp feature, great for looking at heat at a distance, or more color details of current object
-2) pixel writes to 64 color rectangles at a time, however overhead of transfer seems to undermine gains so far
+2) pixel writes to 64 color rectangles at a time, split command up into segments because to much delay in loading and unloading 128 bytes into stack. now it only handles 8 bytes at a time and is 200-300microseconds faster!

 3) working on main loops unrolling, and methods to do so nicely. seems up to 760 microseconds in calulations for 64x64

 4) added a subsample mode of -1 that ignors display update for timing. this is helpful for loop unroll and optimize calculations